aerogear/graphback/docs/datasync/soft-delete.md

 This allows you to get all the changed documents (updated and deleted) in a collection since the `lastSync` timestamp.
 Internally this uses the `_lastUpdatedAt` database field to check if any documents in the database have been modified, by comparing client provided `lastSync` timestamp value.

 :::note
-The `sync` query also accepts a filter argument for filtering as well as a limit argument for limiting the number of items retrieved
+The `sync` query also accepts a filter argument for filtering as well as a limit argument for limiting the number of items retrieved.
 :::

 The `@datasync` annotation also adds a `Delta` type and a `DeltaList` type: